-Strathbridge Asset Management Inc. (the "Manager"), an experienced Canadian closed-end fund manager, will be responsible for the management and administration of the Fund and will also implement the Fund's investment strategies.
+Strathbridge Asset Management Inc. (the "Manager"), an experienced Canadian closed-end fund manager, is the Fund's investment fund manager and will be responsible for the management and administration of the Fund, and as portfolio manager, will also implement the Fund's investment strategies.
 See "Organization and Management Details of the Fund".

-To generate additional income above the distributions earned on its equity securities, the Fund will from time to time write covered call options in respect of not more than 33% of the securities in its Portfolio.
+To generate additional income above the distributions earned on its equity securities, the Fund will from time to time write covered call options in respect of all or a portion of the securities in its Portfolio.
 The composition of the Portfolio, the securities that may be subject to call options and the terms of such options will vary from time to time, depending on market conditions.
 The Manager believes that in a flat or downward trending market, a portfolio that is subject to covered option writing will generally provide higher relative returns and lower volatility than one on which no options are written.
 However, in a rising market, the use of options may have the effect of limiting or reducing the total returns of the Fund since the premiums associated with writing covered options may be outweighed by the foregone opportunity of remaining fully invested in the securities comprising the Portfolio.
 See "Investment Strategies - Covered Option Writing".